tastyigniter/docs/installation.md

 # RewriteBase /
 ```

-If you've created a subdirectory, you can add the subdirectory name as well:
+If you've created a subdirectory, you can specify the subdirectory name as well:

 ```html
 RewriteBase /mysubdirectory/